mkitt/watchn/README.md

 * If a file has been deleted, need to remove it from the list
 * Refactor naming scheme?
+* If a file is added, needs to be added to the watchn queue
 * Kill switch?
 * Refactor dirty glob methods => include options for filtering files or file types in a directory
 * Add shell support